spaam/svtplay-dl-web/install.md

 Compiling time depends on your computer, but around 10 minutes is normal.

 <div class="alert alert-primary" role="alert">
 To speed up the compilation do <code>export MAKEFLAGS="-j4"</code> before you start.
+Number 4 in this case is the number of logical processors you would like to use for compilation.
+Hence if you have a dual quad core processor you could use <code>"-j8"</code> if you like.
 </div>

 ```bash